-Treating laughter lines leaves patients feeling more depressedApril 12th, 2013 in Psychology & Psychiatry /
+Treating laughter lines leaves patients feeling more depressedApril 12, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Injections of botulism toxin A (often referred to as Botox) to reduce crows' feet leaves people feeling more depressed, according to new research by a Cardiff University psychologist.

 A study carried out on people who had received Botox treatment for facial lines found that depending on which facial lines were treated, determined how depressed they felt.
 Consistent with previous findings, the treatment of frown lines left the clients feeling less depressed, yet people who had received treatment for crows' feet reported feeling more depressed.